 - Monetization concept and licenses

-Augmented Reality SDK for Mobile Apps
+Augmented Reality Tools for Mobile Apps

-With that being said, below there are some of the most popular toolkits in the market at present:
+Wondering how to create an augmented reality app?
+Below, there are some of the most popular toolkits in the market at present:

-Vuforia – an augmented reality SDK providing mobile-centric and immersive augmented reality experiences for app developers and businesses.
+- Vuforia – an augmented reality SDK providing mobile-centric and immersive augmented reality experiences for app developers and businesses.
 The Vuforia SDK is capable of identifying and tracking image targets and 3D objects in real-time.
 Businesses then can orient and place virtual objects, 3D models, and a variety of contents in relation to the real-world environment.
-Aside from that, Vuforia AR SDK can recognize multiple objects, support text recognition and even provide a wide range of vocabulary, allows the creation of customized VuMarks, turn static images to full-motion videos, provide Unity Plugin and support both cloud and local storage on devices used.
+Aside from that, Vuforia AR SDK can recognize multiple objects, support text recognition, and even provide a wide range of vocabulary, allows the creation of customized VuMarks, turn static images into full-motion videos, provide Unity Plugin and support both cloud and local storage on devices used.

-Maxst – Comprises of a variety of features, Maxst offers visual Simultaneous Localization and Mapping (SLAM) perfect for mapping and tracking.
-Aside from that, Maxst is capable of QR and barcode scanning, image tracking and Unity plugin integration.
+- Maxst – Comprises of a variety of features, Maxst offers visual Simultaneous Localization and Mapping (SLAM) perfect for mapping and tracking.
+Aside from that, Maxst is capable of QR and barcode scanning, image tracking, and Unity plugin integration.

 Augmented Reality SDK Comparison Table